CouncilofLorien/counciloflorien.github.io/docs/cards/K/khamul-the-ringwraith.md

 > Warrior/Ranger/Diplomat Ringwraith
 >
 > {: .minion-character-text .black-text .p-2 }
-> > _**Unique.**_ _Manifestation of Khamul the Easterling._ Can use sorcery. -2 direct influence in Heralded Lord mode. +1 prowess in Fell Rider mode. -2 to the body of any Elf character targeted by a strike from Khamul the Ringwraith.
+> > _**Unique.**_ _Manifestation of Khamul the Easterling._ Can use sorcery. -2 direct influence in Heralded Lord mode. +1 prowess in Fell Rider mode. -2 to the body of any Elf character targeted by a strike from Khamul.
 As your Ringwraith, one Ringwraith follower in his company may be controlled with no influence.
 You may bring this follower into play during your organization phase.
 > >
 > > {: .fs-3 .text-right }
 > > **Home Site:** Dol Guldur